sascristian/HeyberryAI/Jarbas_docs/LILACS.md

 # Step 4 - Node relationships

-Each concept in LILACS is stored as a "concept node" with the following anatomy
+Each concept in LILACS is stored as a "concept node"

+Each connection also has a weight determining how strong the connection is

+Under data any arbitrary field can be added

     Node:
        name: <- the concept this node is about